pettersand/builder/devlog.md

 I've worked myself a bit into a corner, I believe.
 By trying to rush an MVP, I've added some issues to the saving functionality.
 Since the current model and app assumes a creator and a user, whereas I currently wish to create one for myself.Though I did work around this, and can continue setting up the MVP.
 I am determined on doing it this way, since I know of all the valuable insight I will get on the first "pass" of the function.
 Allowing me to go back to step 1 and cleanly create the process more thoroughly with all the new information and insight I will have.

+Furthermore, I reworked the way I will handle saving as JSON, giving more initial control to the backend, and letting the sent data from frontend to append to this instead.

+### Worked On:

+1. Settings self as client
+2. Saving step 1 Data

 ## 28/11-23

 Another research heavy day, though hoping to get some more functions up for the data flow of program notes.